Telugu Americans: Religion

-The predominant faith among Telugu Americans is Hinduism, with a significant number also identifying as Christians, and a smaller portion as Muslims.
+An academic study of Telugu immigrants in the United States notes that Telugu associations have promoted Telugu identity through activities including the celebration of festivals at local Hindu temples.
+In 1989, a group of Telugu-speaking Hindus in New Jersey organized the Hindu Temple and Cultural Society to establish a temple with Venkateswara as its principal deity.
+A 2023 NPR profile of Telugu families in Novi, Michigan, documented the celebration of Diwali and household worship of Hindu deities.

+Telugu-language Christian congregations have also been documented in the United States.
+Research archived by Harvard University's Pluralism Project describes Telugu-language Christian worship and multiple Telugu congregations in the Chicago metropolitan area.
+The 2018 scholarly volume Diaspora Christianities: Global Scattering and Gathering of South Asian Christians also includes a chapter devoted to the global Telugu Christian diaspora.

 Language

 A recent study by the American Center for Immigration Studies showed Telugu as the fastest growing language in United States, which has grown by 86% in the last seven years.

 During the 2020 United States elections, the Telugu language was first listed on voter registration and ballot boxes in select locales.

 The states with the highest percentages of Telugu speakers are: